-International students are eligible to be considered for both need-based and merit-based HGSE aid found on the Fellowships & Grants page.
+International students are eligible to be considered for both need-based and scholarship HGSE aid found on the Fellowships & Grants pages.

 All HGSE applicants and students may apply for any of the University-wide Restricted Scholarships for which they may be eligible.
 You can apply for these scholarships when you complete your HGSE Financial Aid Application.

-International students may refer to our Fellowship Information for general information about possible external sources of support and may also want to refer to the list of Funding Sources for International Students available through this website.
+International students may refer to our fellowship Information for general information about possible external sources of support and may also want to refer to the list of Funding Sources for International Students available through this website.
 The Harvard Committee on General Scholarships also provides funding through various scholarships and fellowships; some require nomination from HGSE (utilizing your admissions and financial aid application information) and others may require a separate application as specified by the funding opportunity.

 International students are not eligible for U.S. Federal Student Loans.
 Many international students utilize loan programs in their home nations.
 However, international students may borrow supplemental loans through some private lenders.
 International students will generally be required to have a credit worthy co-signer/co-borrower who is a U.S. citizen.
-Please refer to our loan page for further information about supplemental loan programs.
+Please refer to our loan page for information about supplemental loan programs.

-International students are generally restricted from working in this country, but may be able to work on the Harvard campus depending on visa status.
+International students are generally restricted from working in the United States, but may be able to work on the Harvard campus depending on visa status.
 Applicants should refer to the Harvard International Office for questions about work eligibility.

 For information about on-campus job opportunities students should refer to the Student Employment Office.
 Please keep in mind that U.S. Federal Work-Study positions, which subsidize employer costs, are available only to U.S. citizens and permanent residents.
 It is often difficult for international students to find unsubsidized campus jobs.

 Where can I get information about housing and other living expenses?

-Upon admission to HGSE, students are mailed a packet which includes detailed information from the HGSE Financial Aid Office, Office of Student Affairs, and the Housing Office.
+Upon admission to HGSE, students are sent a packet which includes detailed information from the HGSE Financial Aid Office, Office of Student Affairs, and the Housing Office.